What Is Excessive Sweating?

 If you suspect that your excessive sweating could be caused by a medication or supplement, talk with your dermatologist about the medications and supplements you are currently taking.

-How is hyperhidrosis treated?
+How is Excessive Sweating treated?

 The cause of your hyperhidrosis will determine how our dermatology team treats your excessive sweating.
 Sometimes it’s as simple as replacing or stopping a medication while others may require specialized treatment to properly manage chronic health problems such as diabetes or hyperthyroidism.